Writings about Music

 Getting back to Mantra, my impression is that this was an admirable foray into a Lennie Tristano-pigmented jazz, and the electronic component was the composer's response to Jimi Hendrix.

 My absolute favorite composition by Karlheinz Stockhausen, who I once sought to be mentored by, remains Zodiac, but only in its original design for twelve music boxes built to play twelve distinct compositions each representing signs of the zodiac.
+I wrote about a connection with my music @ Incarnation of Stockhausen Zodiac Timbre.

 The first and only time I heard the original Zodiac was on Carl Stone’s (alternating with Bonnie Barnett) Imaginary Landscape, KPFK Pacifica in Los Angeles, radio program, introduced by Carl’s guest, Art Jarvinen, a percussionist and composer I attended CalArts with.